Home

 There are also new solutions which will be available in the future, like the Targeted Hypoglossal Neurostimulation (THN).

-Shelly, I don't want you to start right now doing surgery, or something in a rush with bad results.
-All I wanted to say in this page is that you have many options, and there is a solution for every patient.
+Shelly, I don't want you to start right now doing surgery, or something in a rush with poor results.
+All I wanted to say on this page is that you have many options, and there is a solution for every patient.

 You have the most common problem: the CPAP mask problem.
 We have to work with this and try everything, before choosing something else.